Common insurance questions

 Does home insurance include earthquake coverage?

-In Canada, all home insurance polices offered by Square One automatically include earthquake coverage at no additional cost.
+In Canada, all home insurance polices offered by Square One can include earthquake coverage.
 You can also customize your earthquake deductible so it’s affordable and fits your needs.

 Does home insurance cover dog bites?